SCD-Aix-Marseille-Universite/latexamu/readme.md

 pdflatex these
 ```

-or use [Latexmk](https://mg.readthedocs.io/latexmk.html) and add the following lines to some .latexmkrc initialization file (already done on repo):
+or use [Latexmk](https://mg.readthedocs.io/latexmk.html) and add the following lines to some .latexmkrc initialization file (already done in repo):
 ```bash
 add_cus_dep('glo', 'gls', 0, 'run_makeglossaries');
 add_cus_dep('acn', 'acr', 0, 'run_makeglossaries');